MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-configure-organization-specific-updates.md

     - .cat
     - -history.xml

-    For a list of supported AppIDs, see Microsoft Application Identifiers.
+    For a list of supported AppIDs, see [Application identifiers](./update-office-for-mac-using-msupdate.md#application-identifiers)

   - Download "Versioned Manifest" files:
     - Examine download -history.xml file to retrieve published versions for the application.